fkinos/ffkkinos.com/content/notes/fun_with_macros.md

 ## Conclusion

 The magic thing about macros is that, in the end of the day, they're just code.
 No matter how crazy and complicated one might be, they will become regular Lisp code you could've written yourself.

+Like functions,
-Like functions, that let we abstract funcionality, macros let us abstract syntax.
+that let us abstract funcionality, macros let us abstract syntax.

 This allows us to map our programs to the problem domain like no other tool.